macvaz/modern-data-stack/README.md

 - **Apache Iceberg**: v1.6
 - **Jupyter notebooks**: v1.0.0 - http://localhost:8000/tree

+## Code structure

+All software componentes are distributed based on docker containers.
+There is a compose file automates the deployment of all technologies easily.
+All configuration files of the components are inside [docker directory](docker).

-The repo contains a **Spark-based Jupyter notebook showing a simplified ETL batch job** that generates data products stored in MinIO object storage.
+In the [notebooks folder](notebooks), there is a **Jupyter notebook showing a simplified Spark-based ETL batch job** that generates data products stored in MinIO object storage.
 All data products are registered into the Hive MetaStore (HMS) service as Apache Iceberg tables.

-Both Spark (for data creation) anf Trino (for interactive data exposition) use the lakehouse capabilities through Hive metastore (HMS) creating a seamless integration.
+Both Spark (for data creation) anf Trino (for interactive data exposition) use the lakehouse capabilities through Hive metastore (HMS), creating a seamless integration of ETL workloads and interactive querying.

+Inside [datasets folder](datasets) are a small-sized files with samples of the datasets used.

+## Other technologies to be considered

-Since the open-source big data ecosystem is vibrant, this **modern-data-stack is always evolving**.
-Currently, only the above projects are integrated but in a near future, other complementary and promising projects will be considered like:
+Since only the above technologies are successfully integrated, other complementary and promising projects will be considered in a future like:

 - **OpenMetadata** (data catalog)
 - **Open Policy Agent (OPA)** (data security)